designforliterature/web/README.md

 The reference model is used to guide and evaluate the HIRA spec.
 The first draft version of HIRA will be published by mid-2014.

-Due to limited resource constraints we will approach the target in increments.
+Due to resource constraints we will approach the target in increments.
 For the first version, the strategy is to bundle the separate services into a minimal set: one server (called the "bundled server") and one client.
 What would otherwise be separate services will be isolated in the code with wrappers called managers.
 For example, catalog search and indexing